 Deferred tax expense or income relate to the recognition and derecognition of deferred tax assets and liabilities.
 These include temporary differences which are identified as the amounts that are expected to be payable or recoverable and which arise from the differences between the carrying amounts of assets and liabilities and their fiscal value, and the negative tax bases pending carry-forward and credits for tax deductions that have not been fiscally applied.
-These amounts are recorded by applying the tax rate at which they are expected to be recovered or settled, to the temporary differences or credit negative.
+These amounts are recorded by applying the tax rate at which they are expected to be recovered or settled, to the temporary difference or credit in question.